 Sponsored Scholars-in-Residence Program

-The Center for Mind, Brain, and Culture (CMBC) invites CMBC Faculty Affiliates to nominate colleagues at other universities and research institutions for our inaugural Sponsored Scholars-in-Residence program for the 2017-2018 academic year.
+The Center for Mind, Brain, and Culture (CMBC) invites CMBC Faculty Affiliates to nominate colleagues at other universities and research institutions for our inaugural Sponsored Scholars-in-Residence program.
 This program allows our affiliates to host an on-leave colleague or collaborator from another university or research institute for a one-month residence.
 The goal is to enhance meaningful interaction with a visiting scholar who has the potential to foster interdisciplinary dialog and/or stimulate interdisciplinary research or teaching collaborations on campus.

 A stipend of up to $3,000 will be provided to the visiting scholar to cover travel costs and living expenses during the residency.
 Office space on campus and library privileges will also be provided.